jobala/blog/content/posts/technical/boot-process.md

 ---

-I have always loved tearing things apart to see how they work and whenever I turn on my computer, I can't help but wonder what is it doing?
+I have always loved tearing things apart to see how they work and whenever I turn on my computer, I can't help but wonder, "What is it doing?"
 This article is an answer to that question.
 We'll be exploring what happens when a computer boots up using the [xv6-riscv](https://github.com/mit-pdos/xv6-riscv) os.

-Computer hardware is by itself useless without software and for a computer to run any software it must first load the software into it's memory.
+Computer hardware is useless by itself without software and for a computer to run any software it must first load the software into memory.
 The operating system is the first software that the computer runs after it has turned on.
-Computers running RISC-V processors expects the operating system kernel to be loaded at the memory address `0x80000000`. xv6 uses a linker script to load the kernel at that address as shown below.
+Computers with RISC-V processors expect the operating system kernel to be loaded at the `0x80000000` memory address. xv6 uses a linker script to load the kernel at that address as shown below.

 {{< gh "https://github.com/mit-pdos/xv6-riscv/blob/de247db5e6384b138f270e0a7c745989b5a9c23b/kernel/kernel.ld#L6-L10" >}}